big-wisdom/Endeavor/README.md

     * ServerEndeavorBlock
     * ServerCalendarEvent
   * Now each one will need a DataService extension and a model extension
+    * except for the ServerEvent as that's just a protocol for others to use and it has no collection to stream itself

 * Rework Task model to include repeating tasks